Pictured above the old Gatun locks above that the new canal and its water saving ponds.

-The Panama Canal: Many would be surprised to know that it runs north to south to link the Atlantic and Pacific Oceans, not east to west.
+Many would be surprised to know that it runs northwest to southeast to link the Atlantic and Pacific Oceans, not east to west.

 By shortening the route and reducing the cost of transportation between the two oceans, the Panama Canal allows for lower-cost imported goods and commodities in many part of the world.
 (It saves almost 8,000 miles on a trip from New York to San Francisco.)
 By eliminating for the majority of shipping the treacherous route around the tip of Argentina, it has no doubt saved countless lives and millions of dollars in lost vessels.
 However, it is estimated to have cost some 30,000 lives in the two attempts – French and American – to build it between 1880 and 1914.